-We will keep medicines securely locked and only named staff will have access, apart from EpiPens, Asthma pumps and diabetes hypo kits which need to be with or near pupils who need them.
-Three times a year the First Aid Coordinator/School Nurse will check the expiry dates for all medication stored at school.
-'Sharps boxes' are used for the disposal of needles.
+- 10.5 Parents should collect all medicines belonging to their child at the end of the day.
+They are responsible for ensuring that any date-expired medication is collected from the school.
+All medication is sent home with pupils at the end of the school year.
+Medication is not stored in summer holidays.
+If parents do not pick up out-of-date medication or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - 10.6 We will keep medicines securely locked and only named staff will have access, apart from EpiPens, Asthma pumps and diabetes hypo kits which need to be with or near pupils who need them.
+Three times a year the First Aid Coordinator/School Nurse will check the expiry dates for all medication stored at school. - 10.7 Sharps boxes are used for the disposal of needles.
 All sharps boxes in the school are stored in a locked cupboard unless alternative safe and secure arrangements are put in place.
 If a sharps box is needed on an off-site or residential visit, a named member of staff is responsible for its safe storage and return to a local pharmacy or to school or the pupil's parent.
 Collection and disposal of sharps boxes is arranged by the school biannually.

-Defibrillators (AED)
+11 Defibrillators (AED)

-The school has 2 defibrillators - 1 is located in the Pool Lobby and 1 on the outside of the Sports Pavilion near the toilets.

-The defibrillators are always accessible and staff are aware of the location, and those who staff have been trained to use it.
+- 11.1 The school has 2 defibrillators.
+1 is located outside the Pool Lobby and the other is located on the outside of the Sports Pavilion. - 11.2 The defibrillator is always accessible and staff are aware of the location, and those who staff have been trained to use it.
 They are designed to be used by someone without specific training and by following the accompanying step by step instructions on it at the time of use.
 The manufacturer's instructions are circulated to all staff and use promoted should the need arise.

-Monitoring and Evaluation
+12 Monitoring and Evaluation

-Our school's senior leadership team monitors the quality of our first aid provision, including training for staff, accident reporting on a termly basis.
+- 12.1 Our school's senior leadership team monitors the quality of our first aid provision, including training for staff, accident reporting on a termly basis.
 Our policy will be reviewed annually, accordingly.
 Compliance will be reported formally to the school's termly H&S Committee.
 Minutes of these are submitted to the Health and Safety Manager at Cognita Regional Office.
-The Health and Safety Manager will report to the Cognita (UK) Regional H&S Committee meeting acting in the role as the Proprietor.

-Reports are provided to our Safeguarding committee which includes an overview of first aid treatment to children including the identification of any recurring patterns or risks, lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff.

-As Proprietor, Cognita Schools has published a compliance training guide for schools which details preferred providers of first aid training, including approximate costs and procurement arrangements.
+The Health and Safety Manager will report to the Cognita (UK) Regional H&S Committee meeting acting in the role as the Proprietor. - 12.2 Reports are provided to our Safeguarding committee which includes an overview of first aid treatment to children including the identification of any recurring patterns or risks, lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff. - 12.3 As Proprietor, Cognita Schools has published a compliance training guide for schools which details preferred providers of first aid training, including approximate costs and procurement arrangements.
 This document is currently available on the Hub.